Mike Marshall (pitcher): Personal life

+Marshall and his first wife, Nancy, had three daughters, Deborah, Rebekah, and Kerry.
+In 1983, Nancy Marshall authored a book, along with Jim Bouton's wife Bobbie, titled Home Games about their time as baseball wives.
+His second marriage to Erica Smith-Marshall lasted 32 years.

 Marshall earned his Doctor of Philosophy in exercise physiology from Michigan State University in 1978.

 Marshall taught and advocated a pitching method he developed that he "believes could completely eradicate pitching-arm injuries."
 He wanted pitchers to externally rotate early as they swing their arm up.
 That means the pitcher will lift the hand before the elbow, so that the wrist faces away from the body and up, the hand is above the elbow when the front foot touches the ground, which leads to a smooth transition without a "forearm bounce", as Marshall called it.
 Marshall believed this causes ulnar collateral ligament injuries, which can necessitate ulnar collateral ligament reconstruction, which is known as "Tommy John surgery".
 He wanted to first lay back the forearm and then accelerate by rotating the body instead of bending over, in order to protect the elbow against injury.

-In September 1982, nearly a year after his final major-league game, Marshall was arrested on charges of disorderly conduct and fourth-degree assault stemming from an incident that had occurred outside Marshall's home in Minnetonka, Minnesota.
+In September 1982, Marshall was arrested on charges of disorderly conduct and fourth-degree assault stemming from an incident that had occurred outside Marshall's home in Minnetonka, Minnesota.
 A community dogcatcher alleged that Marshall had used her truck for target practice after she met with him at his house to discuss a black Labrador dog who she believed was his.
 The dog catcher, Mary Jo Strand, alleged that Marshall had gone into his garage after the discussion, retrieved a baseball and heaved it at her departing vehicle.
 The ball allegedly struck the top of Strand's truck, landing about two feet from the driver's window.
 Marshall denied threatening Strand or throwing the ball at her.
 He also denied that the dog was his.
 Instead, he asserted that he twice had asked Strand to leave his property and that if she did not do so, he would consider her to be trespassing and would not be responsible "if something happens to your truck", he told the Associated Press.

 Marshall taught the screwball to his cousin, Brent Honeywell Sr., who taught it to his son, Brent Honeywell Jr.

-Marshall died on May 31, 2021, at his home in Zephyrhills, Florida.
+Marshall died on May 31, 2021, at his home in Zephyrhills, Florida, where he ran a pitcher training camp.
 He was 78, and had been receiving hospice care.